Shadows and Reflections

 There is another image of shadows that brings great comfort; that being God’s protection – “He who dwells in the shelter of the Most High will rest in the shadow of the Almighty.
 I will say of the LORD, ‘He is my refuge and my fortress, my God, in whom I trust’” (Psalm 91:1-2).

 So, while you cannot avoid change, you can cling to and rest in the constant shadow of the ever-faithful, never-changing God; the same God who created you in His image, who loves you, and who wants nothing more than to be your rock and your protection as life shifts all around you.
-And the more you cling to God, the more He changes you, and, get this, the more you reflect His perfect and beautiful image to the world around you!
+And the more we cling to God, the more He changes us, the more we begin to look like Him, and the more we reflect His perfect and beautiful image to the world around us!

 If you are encouraged by this or any of my writings, you can subscribe to be notified by email when I post something new.
 To subscribe, click here.
 Once you put in your email address you will then get an email confirming that you wish to subscribe.
 Thank you.